 In 2003, the Brazilian tax authority filed a claim against our inactive subsidiary in Brazil, SPC International Ltda, for the payment of taxes allegedly due from the subsidiary.
 After numerous hearings and appeals at various appellate levels in Brazil, the Supreme Court ruled against the subsidiary in final non-appealable decisions published in June 2017.
-As of December 31, 2021, the total amount of this claim, including interest, penalties and legal fees is approximately \$6.4 million, of which approximately \$0.7 million is the principal.
+As of December 31, 2022, the total amount of this claim, including interest, penalties and legal fees is approximately \$7 million, of which approximately \$0.8 million is the principal.
 The Brazilian tax authorities initiated foreclosure proceedings against the subsidiary and certain of its former managers.
 The foreclosure proceedings against the former manager were cancelled by court in a final and not appealable decision issued in July 2017.
-While foreclosure and other collection proceedings are pending against the subsidiary, based on Brazilian external counsel's opinion, we believe that the subsidiary has solid arguments to sustain its position that further collection proceedings and inclusion of any additional co-obligors in the tax foreclosure proceeding due to statute of limitation and that the foreclosure proceeding due to the redirected to other group entities and managers who were not initially cited in the foreclosure proceeding due to the passage of the statute of limitation.
+While foreclosure and other collection proceedings are pending against the subsidiary, based on Brazilian external counsel's opinion, we believe that the subsidiary has solid arguments to sustain its position that further collection proceedings and inclusion of any additional co-obligors in the tax foreclosure certificate are barred due to statute of limitation and that the foreclosure procedures cannot legally be redirected to other group entities and managers who were not initially cited in the foreclosure proceeding due to the passage of the statute of limitation.
 Accordingly, we believe that the chances that such redirection will lead to a loss recognition are remote.

 In 2014, our Peruvian subsidiary, Gilat To Home Peru, or GTH Peru, initiated arbitration proceedings in Lima against the Ministry of Transport and Communications of Peru, or MTC, and PRONATEL.
 The arbitration was related to the PRONATEL projects awarded to us in 2000-2001.
 Under these projects, GTH Peru provided fixed public telephony services in rural areas of Peru.
 Our subsidiary's main claim was related to damages caused by the promotion of mobile telephony in such areas by the Peruvian government in the years 2011-2015.
 In June 2018, the arbitration tribunal issued an arbitration award ordering MTC and PRONATEL to pay our subsidiary approximately \$14 million.
-MTC applied to the Superior Court in Lima to declare such award null and void.
-In July 2019, the Superior Court rejected the annulment action.
-MTC filed a protective constitutional action against such ruling.
-In September 2019, the 11th Constitutional Court in Lima rejected MTC's action declaring it inadmissible.
-MTC appealed the resolution, which appeal was rejected by court (formal notification of which was not yet served to the parties).
-In parallel, in July 2019, we initiated proceedings at the 17th Civil Chamber specialized in Commercial Matters of the Superior Court of Justice of Lima for enforcement of the arbitration award.
-Based on the advice of counsel, such proceedings are expected to continue for five years or more.
-MTC's objection to the enforcement proceedings was denied.
-In October 2019, our subsidiary initiated additional arbitration proceedings against MTC and PRONATEL based on similar grounds for the years 2015-2019.
-Evidentiary hearings took place in August and October 2021.
-The final hearing took place in March 2022 and the case is currently pending the tribunal's ruling.
+The arbitration award in favor of our subsidiary was confirmed by the Peruvian Superior Court, which ordered MTC and PRONATEL in November 2020 to pay the arbitration-award amount.
+Following the Superior Court's decision our subsidiary has initiated collection procedures against MTC and PRONATEL.
+In January 2023, our subsidiary was paid the first payment of approximately \$3.25 million.